Parsl/parsl/docs/userguide/workflows/logging.rst

   and will run on the internal executor for Parsl (``_parsl_internal``).
   It is dependent on task 315, so will not start immediately.

-2. The task is launched.
-The launch process starts tasks once all dependencies are done.
+2. The task is launched after all dependencies are done.

   .. code-block:: text